Surendra6/blog-posts/README.md

 This is a React application built with Vite and styled using Tailwind CSS.
-It leverages the JSONPlaceholder API to display a blog posts application where users can view blog posts, comments, users' activity, and geographical information.
+It leverages the DummyJSON API to display a blog posts application where users can view blog posts, comments, users' activity, and geographical information.

 # Live Demo

 The application is hosted on GitHub Pages and can be accessed here:

 https://surendra6.github.io/blog-posts/

 # Features

-- **Blog Posts**: Fetch and display blog posts from the JSONPlaceholder API.
+- **Blog Posts**: Fetch and display blog posts from the DummyJSON API.
 - **Comments**: View comments associated with each blog post.
 - **Users List**: Fetch and display a list of users.
 - **User Information**: Display detailed information about each user, including their address, geo-location, and activity (posts, etc.).
 - **Geo Location Map**: Display the user's geo-location on a map.
 - **Search Functionality**:
   - Search blog posts by title.
   - Search users by name.
 - **Git hub link**: Git hub fixed at the bottomm right corder Link provides the access to the source code.

 ## Upcoming Features

-- **ToDos**: Manage and display user ToDos.
 - **Albums**: Display and manage user albums.

 # Tech Stack